UNICORE-EU/uftp-docs/source/user-docs/uftp-client/manual.rst

 Data sharing works as follows:

-* when you share a file (or directory), the Auth server will store information about the path, the owner and the Unix user ID used to access the file in a database
+* when you share a file (or directory), the :ref:`authserver` will store information about the path, the owner and the Unix user ID used to access the file in a database

-* the targetted user can now access this file via the Auth server, and the Auth server will use the owner's Unix user ID to access the file.
+* the targetted user can now access this file via the :ref:`authserver`, and the Auth server will use the owner's Unix user ID to access the file.

 By default, files will be shared for *anonymous* access.
 This will